 Some products don’t need to be transferred to a clean palette because they can be cleaned.
 Remembering to actually sanitize your product is key.
 Sharpen each pencil after you’ve used it to shed the outer layer where the bacteria collect.
 Spray the top surface of compact powders and gently wipe to remove the contaminated layer, particularly if you ‘double dipped’.

 Developing hygienic makeup habits takes time and practice.
-If you’d like to learn about sanitary makeup application in more detail, check out the courses here at QC Makeup Academy!
+If you’d like to learn about sanitary makeup applications in more detail, check out the online makeup courses here at QC Makeup Academy!